 The cardinal strength of this product stems from the inclusion of multiple documented ingredients.
 Chief among them is, of course, retinol.
 While the retinol concentration is not listed, it’s most likely present between 0.25-0.50%, which is well above the demonstrated bottom threshold of efficacy.
 Bottom line: retinol has been and is still quite revolutionary.

-The next featured ingredient is ferulic acid (FA), which similar to retinol, has been shown in vivo to inhibit both UVA- and UVB-induced expression of various matrix metalloproteinases (MMPs), which degrade structures such as collagen.
+The next featured ingredient is ferulic acid (FA), which, similar to retinol, has been shown in vivo to inhibit both UVA- and UVB-induced expression of various matrix metalloproteinases (MMPs), which degrade structures such as collagen.
 FA does this via the proteasome pathway, which in-turn, will degrade the various MMPs before they do significant damage.
 To further protect the skin, FA has been shown to upregulate the expression of various antioxidant compounds such as glutathione, and its peroxidase and catalase relatives (Photochemistry and Photobiology, Journal of Nutritional Biochemistry).

 As with most skin care releases, there’s always a few new(er) ingredients included in a formulation to boost interest and press.
 Fortunately, the marketing team behind this brand chose wisely to not focus on them.
 Another wise decision: to include new ingredients that actually have potential.